Conditions Frozen shoulder

 What are the symptoms of frozen shoulder?

 Frozen shoulder typically develops slowly.
-Most people only have mild symptoms at the outset.
+People with frozen shoulder usually have only mild symptoms initially.
 The pain becomes more severe over a number of months.
 At that point it often disrupts people’s sleep.
 The pain is frequently described as dull or deep-seated.
-It may radiate out to the biceps.
+It may also radiate into the upper arm.
 The affected shoulder also becomes increasingly stiff: it becomes more and more difficult to move the respective arm up and back.

 Important: Over time, frozen shoulder can lead to the arm barely being able to move.
 It feels “frozen”.
 Hence the name frozen shoulder.
 Doctors refer to the condition as “adhesive capsulitis” or “periarthritis”.

 Frozen shoulder can be very distressing and make many activities very difficult.
 Dressing, cooking, cleaning, reaching into your back pocket or changing gear whilst driving can all become challenging or even impossible.
-Some people are no longer able to do their job, particular if they frequently work above head height.
+Some people with frozen shoulder are temporarily unable to do their job, particular if they frequently work above head height.

 Another distressing aspect is that other people do not always fully appreciate the problem.
 The complaints are often difficult for outsiders to understand, since no injuries or external symptoms are visible.
 Frozen shoulder also often goes undiagnosed until the later stages.